2020 Indian agriculture acts: Counter legislation

-The Punjab, Rajasthan and Chhattisgarh state assemblies tabled bills to counter and amend the centers three farm laws.
+The Punjab, Rajasthan and Chhattisgarh state assemblies tabled bills to counter and amend the Central government's three farm laws.

 Reactions

 Government Response

 On 20 September 2020, Prime Minister Narendra Modi referred to the bills as a watershed moment in the history of Indian agriculture and stated the bills will "ensure a complete transformation of the agriculture sector" and empower tens of millions of farmers.
 In the Prime Minister's Mann ki Baat radio address on 29 November 2020, he said that "all political parties had been making promises to the farmers but now these promises had been fulfilled."

 Several Union Ministers urged farmers not to have misconceptions about the reforms.
 Rejecting demands for the inclusion of Minimum Support Price (MSP) as a mandatory provision in the Farm Bills, Narendra Singh Tomar, the Minister of Agriculture & Farmers' Welfare said that, while the government was committed to MSP, it was "not a part of the law" earlier and "is not" today.

 Modi announced on 19 November 2021 that his government will repeal the three bills once the new session of Parliament started later that month.
-"I urge the protesting farmers to return home to their families, and let’s start afresh."
+"I urge the protesting farmers to return home to their families, and let's start afresh."
 Modi stated in a televised address.

 Independent Analysts

 Support

 Gita Gopinath, the Chief Economist of International Monetary Fund, said the "farm bills and labour bills are very important steps in the right direction".
 She also stressed that the implementation of these laws must be right.
-In January 2021, 866 academics from several educational institutes signed an open letter, expressing their support for the three farm laws.
+Sociologist Salvatore Babones supported the farm laws and said that the reforms would transform Indian agriculture from a "locally managed rural economy into a modern national industry" In January 2021, 866 academics from several educational institutes signed an open letter, expressing their support for the three farm laws.
 The signatories were from "DU, JNU, Gorakhpur University, Rajasthan University, Gujarat University and others".
 In February 2021, the US State Department expressed support for the laws stating that they would improve market efficiency and private investment, while encouraging dialogue between the government and those who oppose the laws.